 Data Discovery

-- Creation of an inventory of unstructured files containing personally identifiable information, along with the number of times that each information type appears in order to assess its relevance. - Information about the characteristics of all files discovered. - Display of computers containing files discovered as per the monitoring rules configured by the network administrator. - Display of the characteristics of email messages containing attachments classified as PII or which match the monitoring rules defined by the network administrator.
+- Creation of an inventory of unstructured files containing personally identifiable information, along with the number of times that each information type appears in order to assess its relevance. - Information about the characteristics of all files discovered.

 Data Monitoring